chipjacks/chipjacks.github.io/_posts/2018-04-05-trainingblocks.markdown

 And then there’s the social aspect of training.
 It’s a lot more enjoyable to be able to share your journey with other people, even when things aren’t going great.
-Gathering “likes” is fun but can be disheartening if you start to notice how many more likes some else is getting.
+Gathering “likes” is fun but can be disheartening if you start to notice how many more someone else is getting.
 The same can be said about comparing your fitness levels with someone else’s.
 So that’s why Training Blocks will seek to hide the metrics that are commonly used for making comparisons when you share parts of your training with a wider